bencher run CLI Subcommand

 must be set to the slug or UUID of an already existing project.

-If both are defined, the --project
+If both are specified, the --project

 option takes precedence over the BENCHER_PROJECT